casjimenez/CAPSTONE-PROJECT/README.md

 ## Key Objectives

-● Assess the campus’ present network infrastructure and determine optimal access point locations.
-● Design and simulate a scalable and secure wireless network for the campus.
-● Analyze the network’s performance, security, and expert feedback to establish reliability and efficiency.
+- To assess the current network coverage and identify weak spots within the campus.
+- To propose a network design that enhances Wi-Fi coverage and ensures efficient bandwidth distribution.
+- To implement a scalable network plan with improved security, manageability, and performance.
+- To validate the proposed solution through expert evaluation and feedback.

 ## Role